 Our third hero wanted to find new ways to reduce risk by identifying obsolete/duplicate materials, reducing vendors and/or tail spending, optimizing inventory, and generating cost savings.
 To do this for the flooring manufacturing company, our manager attempted an inventory optimization project that required analyzing data manually from spreadsheets.
 Because the data from their ERP was not kept current, the company’s maintenance crew counterparts did not trust the old data, so the project stalled before it was even started.

 Using our company’s AI and machine learning capabilities, the manager could access near real-time data to accelerate MRO inventory and spend optimization across North America.
 Now, the teams involved in the project have trust in the verified demand and the procurement team’s MRO inventory, spend and risk optimization recommendations.

 This automated system is now paying dividends across the board for the manufacturer.
 The system facilitates cross-department human collaboration, with a 2X ROI to the P&L for inventory optimization to influence procurement savings with trust inhuman capital’s operational efficiency.

 This is why speaking to your team managers about daily challenges is critical.
 Learn the thoughts they might have to increase operational efficiency.
-With some corporate encouragement and the power of purpose-built AI these heroes can unlock the keys to improving your supply chain systems, processes and people’s operational and capital efficiency by 10X in the months and years ahead.
+With some corporate encouragement and the power of purpose-built AI software, these MRO professionals and heroes can unlock the keys to improving your supply chain systems, processes and people’s operational and capital efficiency by 10X in the months and years ahead.